-In determining equity awards in 2019, 2020 and 2021, the Compensation Committee first reviewed the NEOs' equity awards in light of the executive compensation philosophy that the total compensation (i.e., the aggregate of all cash and equity awards) of the NEOs and all other executive officers should be competitive at the median (50th percentile) with the total compensation paid to executive officers with comparable duties paid by similarly sized companies in the semiconductor industry.
+In determining equity awards in 2020, 2021 and 2022, the Compensation Committee first reviewed the NEOs' equity awards in light of the executive compensation philosophy that the total compensation (i.e., the aggregate of all cash and equity awards) of the NEOs and all other executive officers should be competitive at the median (50th percentile) with the total compensation paid to executive officers with comparable duties paid by similarly sized companies in the semiconductor industry.
 The number of RSU and PSU awards is adjusted to reflect the Company's stock price at the time the award is granted.
-The Compensation Committee noted that in 2020, the Company acquired LSC and contended with the impact of the COVID 19 pandemic.
+The Compensation Committee noted that in 2021, the Company integrated LSC, contended with the impact of the COVID 19 pandemic, increased net sales from the automotive market, expanded internal manufacturing, increased market share and developed new products.

 The Compensation Committee then reviewed each NEO's personal performance and contribution to the Company.
 When doing its review, the Compensation Committee believes that target compensation should be competitive with that being offered to individuals with comparable roles in semiconductor companies with which we compete for talent.
 This is done to ensure we employ the best people to lead to our success.
 The Compensation Committee reviews the allocation between cash and non-cash components of the NEO's compensation, and the size, term and value of the awards made in prior years.
 The Compensation Committee believes that each NEO made meaningful contributions in each area of his or her responsibilities to the growth and profitability of the Company.
-The Compensation Committee believes that it has appropriately valued the cash awards and equity awards granted in 2019, 2020 and 2021 consistent with the Company's compensation objectives and philosophy.
+The Compensation Committee believes that it has appropriately valued the cash awards and equity awards granted in 2020, 2021 and 2022 consistent with the Company's compensation objectives and philosophy.